Fahad090NP/HollyWoodGame/README.md

 ## Installation

-To get started with the project:
+To get started with the project, clone the repository:

-Clone the repository:

 ```bash
 git clone https://github.com/Fahad090NP/HollyWoodGame.git